irssi/irssi.github.io/_posts/2014-06-10-the-future-of-irssi.markdown

 on Github.

 Feel free to reach out to anyone within the development team for questions, comments or ideas.
-We are hanging out in the `#irssi` channel on freenode, EFnet and IRCnet.
+We are hanging out in the `#irssi` channel on irc.libera.chat, EFnet and IRCnet.
 You can contact us using email at staff@irssi.org.
 You are also welcome to PM me directly for questions; I am `ahf` on most of the larger IRC networks.